Joseph-RF/2DPhysicsEngine/README.md

 The main interaction in this engine is the collision between entities which is governed by standard physics.
 The mechanics can be adjusted by changing the value for the coefficient of resitution.

+## Updates

-Latest addition is an object called "Sponge" composed of several entities interconnected by springs resulting in a soft-body-like object.
+Added an object called "Sponge" composed of several entities interconnected by springs resulting in a soft-body-like object.
 For now it is just 5 entities and 8 springs.
 Below, an image of a "sponge"

 ![Image of a sponge](/README%20images/spongeEmptyScene.png)

+Massive changes done to the way the physics is computed to ensure a no-velocity verlet integration as this would provide stability to the simulation.

+Improved the simulation efficiency by subdividing the "box" increasing the number of entities that can be simulated by around 6x.